vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 1. Check if database server can be reached
 2. Verify the database with name DBNAME is accessible for DBUSER.
 If DBADMINUSER and DBADMINPASSWORD is given, the DBNAME and DBUSER are created in the database so that database with name DBNAME is also accessible for DBUSER.
 If no DBADMINUSER and DBADMINPASSWORD is given, only successful access for DBUSER to DBNAME is checked.

+_Note_: When CUSTOM_SCRIPT_CONFIGMAP is set this overwrites the above step 2.

 For _TYPE_=delete the following is happening:
 1. Check if database server can be reached
 2. Reset the database with DBNAME.